f5devcentral/f5-ast-labs/docs/class1/module2/lab1.rst

         # Start the tool
         docker-compose up

-    In this lab, the F5 Application Study Tool has already been installed, partially configured, and started.
+    In this lab, the F5 Application Study Tool has already been installed, partially configured, and started on ``http://10.1.1.10:3031``.

+    If you'd like to perform the installation yourself, please continue on to :ref:`Installing the F5 AST`.

-    However, there's an F5 BIG-IP in our UDF lab environment which is not yet being monitored by F5 AST and needs to be added to the ``config/bigip_receivers.yaml`` file.
+    If you'd rather skip the installation, :ref:`Configuring the F5 AST` is the place to be.
+There's an F5 BIG-IP in our UDF lab environment which is not yet being monitored by the pre-installed F5 AST instance and needs to be added to the ``config/bigip_receivers.yaml`` file.

     With that said, we should review and familiarize ourselves with the current configuration and get our hands dirty by modifying it and restarting the OTel container using Docker.

-    .. attention:: If you are interested in performing the full installation process, you may do so by stopping the currently-running instance of F5 AST and clone the repo into a different directory.

-        From the new directory, you'll be working with a fresh installation.
-If you're unsure about how to do this, please ask an instructor or lab assistant for help.

-        For the sake of this lab and showcasing traffic generation, we pre-staged F5 AST in the event students want to get up and running with accessing the Grafana dashboards right away.

-Please select **Next** below and continue on to :ref:`Configuring the F5 AST`
+Please select **Next** below and continue on to :ref:`Installing the F5 AST`